-In those years, I was also a freelancing as a special effects animator, consultant, and artist, contributing my talents to The Land Before Time, Stay Tuned, The Ren & Stimpy Show, Clerks, Spider-Man, Bambi II, Brother Bear II, and numerous commercials and several public television history shows.
+During that time, I was also freelancing as a special effects animator, consultant, and artist, contributing my talents to The Land Before Time, Stay Tuned, The Ren & Stimpy Show, Clerks: The Animated Series, Spider-Man, Bambi II, Brother Bear II, and more than one hundred commercials and several public television history shows.
 After Fantasia/2000, I continued as a visual effects supervisor and artistic coordinator on the Academy Award © nominated short Lorenzo and The Little Matchgirl; co-directed One by One; and was the associate producer on the Academy Award © nominated short Destino.

-I started writing seriously in the late 1990s with a monthly column in a local newspaper.
+In the late 1990s, I started writing seriously with a monthly column in a local newspaper.
 Writing mostly on topics that were of concern to our community.
-As with any new endeavor, I made my share of mistakes including the occasional typo, spelling error, or just pissing off the local politico.
-But this is how we learn a new craft—through trial and error.
-The important aspect is that I stuck with it continuing to hone and develop my voice by moving on to writing a weekly online column.
+As with any new endeavor, I made my share of mistakes.
+But this is how you learn a new craft—through trial and error.
+The important aspect is that I stuck with it continuing to hone and develop my writing voice by moving on to a weekly online column.

 Then in 2010, a friend of mine suggested that I put a collection of stories about Roy E. Disney into a book.
-That simple comment resulted in my first book—Remembering Roy E. Disney: Memories and Photos of a Storied Life—and has since sent me down a marvelous new path, one that has been a natural extension of my thirty-two years at Disney.
+That simple comment resulted in my first book—Remembering Roy E. Disney: Memories and Photos of a Storied Life—and has since sent me down a marvelous path, one that has been a natural extension of my more than three decades association with Disney.
 It has allowed me to combine my love of film and the animation art form with storytelling to bring an authentic insider’s viewpoint to my subsequent book projects and other writings.